 Contact Dr. Daniel L. Roberts at 910-701-0306 or email@example.com to discuss options for your organization.

-Jamie Peer is the Senior Executive Officer for MISNS.
-She served as a successful Active Duty Army Leader for over 23 years, culminating with her final assignment as the Professor of Military Science of the Army Reserve Officer Training Corps program at the University of Nebraska-Lincoln and the University of Nebraska – Kearney.
-During her career, Jamie had a front-row seat to the power of human potential, and had hundreds of great experiences for which she will always be grateful.
-Unfortunately, Jamie also experienced dozens of morally injurious situations that ultimately left her feeling burnt out and disillusioned, which led to decision to retire shortly after accepting a promotion to Lieutenant Colonel.
+Jamie Peer, a successful Army leader for over 23 years, culminated her career as the Professor of Military Science at the University of Nebraska.
+Witnessing the power of human potential and experiencing moral injury, she focuses on preventing its effects on talent retention.
 As Jamie spent the majority of her career as a HR professional in the Army, Jamie is personally interested in how moral injury affects talent retention, and her goal is to help prevent or mitigate the effects moral injury before people decide to leave the military.
 With expertise in leadership and communication, Jamie has coached over 200 professionals and volunteered with the Nebraska National Guard and university cadets.